DS4AI-UPB/crosslingual-romanian-re/README.md

     --adapter DS4AI-UPB/gemma4-ro-e2e-lora
 ```

-Both scripts also take `--file sentences.txt` (one sentence per line) and accept a
-**local folder** instead of a Hub id for `--adapter`, so a model you trained
-yourself works the same way.
+All three inference scripts also take `--file sentences.txt` (one sentence per line), and the model argument accepts a **local folder** instead of a Hub id, so a model you trained yourself works the same way.

 ## Repository structure

 ```
 .
-├── infer_classification.py    # Run the classification adapter (HF or local) ├── infer_e2e.py               # Run the end-to-end adapter (HF or local) ├── requirements.txt
+├── infer_classification.py    # Run the Gemma classification adapter (HF or local) ├── infer_e2e.py               # Run the Gemma end-to-end adapter (HF or local) ├── requirements.txt
 ├── data/                      # Translated Romanian dataset + English source
 │   ├── train_ro_clean.jsonl